|Nutritional Guidelines (per serving)|

 Line a 7-inch cake tin with parchment or greaseproof paper.

 Divide the almond paste into three portions and take one portion and roll it into a round the size of the cake tin.

 In a large, roomy baking bowl, mix the mixed dried fruits and candied peel with the flour, salt, and spices.

 In another large bowl, cream the butter with the sugar, until light and fluffy.

-Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition - do not try to rush this process as the batter could curdle.
+Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition — don't try to rush this process as the batter could curdle.
 If it does, add a tablespoon of the flour and mix again, this should bring the mixture back together.

 Carefully fold in half the flour and half the fruit into the egg and butter mixture, once incorporated repeat with the remaining flour and fruit.